vr-voyage/wiki-notes/en/unity/csharp/editor-create-png-texture.md

 ```

 Various fields of the texture importer share the same name as **Texture2D** objects fields, which make it easier to replicate settings.
 Though, for the most parts, this just boils down to setting up the sampler default filter mode, and the amount of mipmaps.
+Once the import settings modified, call [**importer.SaveAndReimport()**](https://docs.unity3d.com/ScriptReference/AssetImporter.SaveAndReimport.html) to save them.

 ```csharp
 textureImportSettings.filterMode    = texture.filterMode;